 All About Warts

 Warts are caused by the human papilloma virus (HPV); over 100 strains of HPV exist.
-Common warts (warts that live on the skin) occur mostly in kids, young adults or in people who are immunocompromised.
+Common warts (live on the skin) occur mostly in kids, young adults or in people who are immunocompromised.
 They spread through wart-to-skin contact.
-They spread more easily if you have cuts or scrapes; biting your nails or picking at hangnails can make you more prone to getting warts on your fingers or hands.
+They spread more easily if you have cuts or scrapes; biting your nails or picking at hangnails can make you more prone to getting them on your fingers or hands.

 Can all warts become genital warts?